Organic Lamb Profile

 Organic food sales totaled $43.3 billion in 2015 which represented 5% of U.S. food sales.
 Health-conscious consumers are driving increased sales of organic and natural food products.
 Food products offered by natural foods supermarkets tend to be less processed and frequently are free of preservatives, hormones, and artificial ingredients (OTA, 2015).

 As demand for organic products has increased, the United States has converted some cropland to organic production.
-As of 2011, the United States had 3.1 million acres of cropland and 2.3 million acres of pasture and rangeland with organic specifications.
+As of 2011, the most recent survey data, the United States had 3.1 million acres of cropland and 2.3 million acres of pasture and rangeland with organic specifications.
 That same year, the United States had more than 5,914 organically certified sheep and lambs (USDA).

 Marketing channels for organic products depend on the size of the market.
 For national distribution, products tend to move from the farm level to a cooperative processor and on to retailers.
 Production also moves from processors to distributors before reaching retail outlets.